How Many Dart Frogs Can Live Together?

 How many dart frogs can be kept in a 10 gallon tank?

-Even though you can keep 2 dart frogs in a 10 gallon tank, I’ll recommend sticking to just 1 dart frog.
+Even though you can keep 2 dart frogs in a 10-gallon tank, it is recommended to stick to just 1 dart frog.
 One adult dart frog can comfortably live in a 10-gallon tank with plenty of room for exercise and exploration.

 Muntaseer Rahman